 This study, like that of McKinnon and Wallerstein, concluded that in certain instances, such as where physical, verbal, or substance abuse is present, joint custody fails.

 Parents with these problems are the ones who cannot mediate, cannot agree, and end up in front of a judge.

 A judge who now must follow a mandated law pushed into law by potential Hate groups.
 Seriously?

 Parents of America, you know what your kids need.

 Two stable involved parents are the ideal, but one stable parent will do.
-One consistent stable home, consistent and stable financial support.
+One consistent, stable home with consistent, stable financial support.

 Let’s make it happen.